Clinical Neuromuscular

 L4Anterior thigh to medial legMedial leg (saphenous territory)Knee extension (quadriceps), hip adductionPatellar (knee jerk) (↓)

-L5Lateral leg, dorsal foot to great toeLateral leg, dorsal foot, 1st web spaceAnkle dorsiflexion (tibialis anterior), toe extension (EHL), foot eversion, foot inversion (tibialis posterior), hip abduction (gluteus medius)None (medial hamstring sometimes)
+L5Lateral leg, dorsal foot to great toeLateral leg, dorsal foot, great toe (1st web space)Ankle dorsiflexion (tibialis anterior), toe extension (EHL), foot eversion, foot inversion (tibialis posterior), hip abduction (gluteus medius)None (medial hamstring sometimes)

 S1Posterior leg, lateral and plantar footLateral foot, sole, posterior calfAnkle plantarflexion (gastrocnemius), foot eversion (peroneus longus), hip extension (gluteus maximus)Achilles (ankle jerk) (↓)